How to: Elk Hide Tanning with Hair-on

 Materials:

-- 20-gallon tote or bucket; 10-gallon baths seemed to be the consensus for a medium elk hide
+- 20-gallon tote or bucket (seemed to be consensus for a medium elk hide)

-- Another box of non-iodized salt (only 2 pounds for this quick bath)
+- Another box of non-iodized salt (only 2 pounds for a quick bath)

 - A cup of natural laundry detergent to help draw out blood / dirt

-- A tab of bleach to help kill any remaining bacteria; caution: if using bleach, don't allow the hide to soak for a long time (probably safest to skip)
+- A tab of bleach to help kill any remaining bacteria

 My process:

 Rehydration bath (15 minutes).
-I prepared a 5-gallon bath in a 10-gallon tote with non-iodized salt, some natural laundry detergent and a bleach tablet.
-I started with hot water to dissolve the salt, then set the bin outside to cool.
+I prepared a 10-gallon bath in a 20-gallon tote with non-iodized salt, natural laundry detergent and a bleach tablet.
+I started with hot water to dissolve the salt.
+Then, I set the bin outside to cool.
 It was early December and below freezing in Jackson, so 30 minutes did the trick.

-Most articles caution against soaking the hide in any warm solution—risk of accelerating bacteria growth and loosening hair follicles.
+Most articles caution against soaking the hide in any warm solutions – risk of accelerating bacteria growth and loosening hair follicles.

-I used the shower in my garage for any baths—easy to drain and no concern about the concrete floor.
-I soaked the hide, gently working the detergent into the hair, careful not to pull out more strands than necessary.
+I used the shower in my garage for baths – easy to drain and no concern of damaging the concrete floor.
+I soaked the hide, gently working detergent into the fur, careful not to pull out more hairs than necessary.

 Draining (24 hours).
-After ~15 minutes, I removed the hide and draped it over a plastic folding table that laid sideways on a tarp.
-I didn't feel like buying additional drying racks, so I made due with what I had.
+After ~15 minutes, I removed the hide and draped it over a plastic folding table, laid sideways on the tarp.
+I didn't bother buying new drying racks.

-I used the same tarp for salting.
-Before using it for draining, I rinsed off the salt, blood and other fluids that had pooled up and dried.
+I used the same tarp for salting, but rinsed off the salt, blood and other fluids beforehand.
 After 24 hours, the hide was still damp, but no longer dripping.

 Pickle, neutralize, rinse and drain